Cosmian/client/documentation/docs/cli/main_commands.md

 Possible values:  `"true", "false"` [default: `"false"`]

+`--wrapping-key-id [-w] <WRAPPING_KEY_ID>` The key encryption key (KEK) used to wrap the keypair with.
+If the wrapping key is:

+- a symmetric key, AES-GCM will be used
+- a RSA key, RSA-OAEP will be used
+- a EC key, ECIES will be used (salsa20poly1305 for X25519)

 `--dry-run <DRY_RUN>` Dry run mode.
 If set, the action will not be executed

 Possible values:  `"true", "false"` [default: `"false"`]